Cupra Terramar Review 2025

 Cupra Terramar 2025: Quality and finish

-The quality of finish is one of the things that left a really good first impression on us - most of the materials in the front of the cabin feel really nice, especially at the key touch points.
-You'll notice plenty of squidgy cushioned surfaces rather than simply materials stuck on hard trim, while the various metallic elements add to the overall feel.
+The quality of finish is one of the things that left a really good impression on us about the Cupra Terramar.
+Most of the materials in the front of the cabin feel really nice, especially the key touch points.
+You'll notice plenty of squidgy, cushioned surfaces rather than hard plastic trim, while the various metallic-look elements add to the overall feel.

-The only slight disappointment is for those sitting in the back - look closer and the plastics aren't as plush as they are upfront.
-It certainly doesn't feel cheap, but a little bit of a letdown after the quality found upfront.
+The only disappointment is for those sitting in the back — look closer and the plastics aren't of the same grade as they are up front.
+They certainly don't feel cheap but they are a letdown in comparison.

 Cupra Terramar 2025: Infotainment

-The interface itself, though, does feel a bit cluttered and a little hard to navigate at first - you will spend time trying to track down some functions and settings.
-The climate control settings are also set via the touchscreen, and while we'd always prefer physical buttons to control this, the display is responsive enough to make it pretty easy to do on the move.
+The interface itself is cluttered and hard to navigate at first — you will spend time trying to track down some functions and settings.
+The climate control settings are also set via the touchscreen and while we'd always prefer physical buttons to operate this, the display is responsive enough to make it easy to do on the move.

-There's also all the other usual stuff - there's DAB, Bluetooth, Apple CarPlay and Android Auto, which we envisage a lot of users taking advantage of, though the built-in sat nav is there if you need it.
+There's also all the other usual stuff including DAB radio, Bluetooth connectivity plus Apple CarPlay and Android Auto, which we envisage a lot of users taking advantage of, though there is built-in navigation if you need it.

-Supporting this large touchscreen is a 10.25-inch digital instrument display sat behind the steering wheel that shows key driving info and can be tailored to show different info - you can get turn-by-turn directions fed to the display if you wish, for example.
+Supporting this large touchscreen is a 10.25-inch digital instrument display sat behind the steering wheel that shows key driving info and can be tailored on V2 and VZ2 models to show different information, such as turn-by-turn directions if you wish.

 Cupra Terramar value for money